Themevictory/pilotedge_helper/README.md

 ![COM](http://i.imgur.com/h4x9VTj.jpg)

 When flying online and having to deal with multiple frequency changes it's convenient to use both COM radios (when your plane has them).
-Unfortunately many models / addons fall short when it comes to selecting the radio for trasnmitting: some addons just don't have working buttons for that in their 3D cockpits, some tie it to the listening radio selections, some use custom code, etc. It's inconsistent and I've heard pilots on Pilotedge many times unintentionally transmit on the wrong COM radio (and I've done it myself).
+Unfortunately many models / addons fall short when it comes to selecting the radio for transmitting: some addons just don't have working buttons for that in their 3D cockpits, some tie it to the listening radio selections, some use custom code, etc. It's inconsistent and I've heard pilots on Pilotedge many times unintentionally transmit on the wrong COM radio (and I've done it myself).
 So it's very handy to be able to *determine at a glance* which COM radio is selected for transmission and what frequency is dialed in it.
 This is what this indicator does and it's also *color coded*: it's white when COM1 is selected, yellow when COM2 is selected and red while you're transmitting (the "Contact ATC" button pressed):

 ![COM2](http://i.imgur.com/P6kgzyN.jpg)